khancuh/Natural-Language-Processing-NLP-/Stock Sentiment Analysis using News Headlines/README.md

-Stock Sentiment Analysis using News Headlines.
+Project Headline: Stock Sentiment Analysis using News Headlines.

 problem and the Data set used: